 - 47. Under Automatic enrolment rules staff who are between 22 years old and State Pension age and whose earnings exceed the equivalent of £10,000 per annum in any given period of pay will be automatically put into a pension scheme.
 The Council will pay the relevant employer contribution for the time these individuals are in the scheme, in addition to the contributions made by employees. - 48.
-The Council pays into the following pension schemes: - a) Local Government Pension Scheme - i) The Local Government Pension Scheme changed from a Final Salary scheme to a Career Average Revalued Earnings scheme on 01 April 2014.
+The Council pays into the following pension schemes: - a) Local Government Pension Scheme - i) The Local Government Pension Scheme changed from a Final Salary scheme to a Career Average Revalued Earnings scheme on 1 April 2014.
 All benefits accrued before April 2014 are protected in that they will continue to be based on the employee's final salary.
 Individuals can opt to pay half contributions for half a pension in the 50/50 scheme and will still receive full ill health and death benefit cover and the Council will continue to contribute the full rate of employer's contributions.
-The Local Government Pension Scheme determine these terms. - b) Fire-fighters Pension Scheme 1992 - c) Fire-fighters Pension Scheme 2006 - d) Fire-fighter Pension Scheme 2015 - i) The Fire-fighters Pension Scheme 2015 is a Career Average Revalued Earnings scheme.
-Fire-fighters who are members of the 1992 Scheme and were aged 45 or over on 01 April 2012 are protected from the changes and remain in their current Final Salary scheme. - e) Teachers' Pension Scheme - i) The Teachers' Pension Scheme became a Career Average Revalued Earnings scheme on 01 April 2015.
-Teachers' who were within 10 years of their normal pension age on 01 April 2012 are protected from the changes and remain in the Final Salary scheme. - f) NHS Pension Scheme - i) The NHS Pension Scheme became a Career Average Revalued Earnings scheme on 01 April 2015.
-NHS Pension Scheme members who were within 10 years of retirement on 01 April 2012 are protected from the changes and remain in the Final Salary scheme until they retire.
+The Local Government Pension Scheme determine these terms. - b) Fire-fighter Pension Scheme 2015 - i) The Fire-fighters Pension Scheme 2015 is a Career Average Revalued Earnings scheme.
+Fire-fighters who are members of the 1992 Scheme and were aged 45 or over on 1 April 2012 are protected from the changes and remain in their current Final Salary scheme. - c) Teachers' Pension Scheme - i) The Teachers' Pension Scheme became a Career Average Revalued Earnings scheme on 1 April 2015.
+Teachers' who were within 10 years of their normal pension age on 1 April 2012 are protected from the changes and remain in the Final Salary scheme. - d) NHS Pension Scheme - i) The NHS Pension Scheme became a Career Average Revalued Earnings scheme on 1 April 2015.
+NHS Pension Scheme members who were within 10 years of retirement on 1 April 2012 are protected from the changes and remain in the Final Salary scheme until they retire.